This version supports English. Please read the following instructions:

 - To find phrasal verbs or compound words, look for them with hyphens.
 For example,

 be afraid".To exploit the potential of this dictionary-translator software,

 you can look up multiple words (e.g. synonyms) at the same time.

 - This translator is based on Julius Pokorny's

 which can be further looked up as WebHelp at the

 The work contains derivatives and Proto-Indo-European reconstructions in the different languages.

 - You can further look up the roots and their meaning in the

 of this dictionary-translator.
-You can also look up the revised reconstructed
+You can also look up the fully reconstructed

 dictionary-translator at Indo-European dictionary-translator.